lawRossi/doc2graph/README.md

 #### 1.Syntax Parsing

- Parsing the sentences with dependency parser.
+ Parsing the sentences with a dependency parser.

 #### 2. Phrase Chunking